AndreiVoica/P8_duaro/README.md

 ```
 This will start the tcp connection and start the python script containing the goal positions for Duaro.

-You can press `Play` in Unity before or after.
+You can press `Play` in Unity before or after runnning the above command.

 Rviz can be ignored, although it will be used for a bit while we create the skills.
 (Update this line at a later date)